WalnutTreeGit/walnuttreegit.github.io/_pages/about.md

     <p>Paris, France</p>

 news: true  # Keeps your awards/papers visible
-selected_papers: true # Shows your ICML submissions from .bib
+selected_papers: false # Shows your ICML submissions from .bib
 ---

 Hi!
 I’m João Paulo.
 I hold an MSc in **Computer Science** (Networks) from **Institut Polytechnique de Paris** and a BSc in **Electrical and Computer Engineering** from the **Polytechnic Institute of Porto.**